Resources: Academic and Research

 Dr. Marcus L. Collins, Ed.D., Associate Dean and Director

-Nearly 20% of all undergraduate at UNC–Chapel Hill are the first in their family to attend college.
+Nearly 20 percent of all undergraduates at UNC–Chapel Hill are the first in their family to attend college.
 At Carolina, we proudly call our first-generation college students Carolina Firsts.
-There are several programs and opportunities designed specifically to help Carolina Firsts Engage, Experience and Excel along their Carolina journey.
+There are several programs and opportunities designed specifically to help Carolina Firsts engage, experience, and excel along their Carolina journey.

 Transfer Students